Witiko/witiko.github.io/_posts/2016-07-17-Antelope-Canyons.md

   - travel
 ---

-Today, we are headed to the Antelope Canyons in the Navajoland.
-The entrance fees are ridiculous ($46 + $8 tribal fee per a visitor) and the ride on the back of an all-terain vehicle to the entrance to the upper canyon is highly uncomfortable with all the sand flying around, but the sights are well worth the trouble.
+Today, we are headed to the Antelope Canyons in the Navajo Tribal Park.
+The entrance fees are pretty steep ($46 + $8 tribal fee per a visitor) and the ride on the back of an all-terain vehicle to the entrance to the upper canyon is fairly uncomfortable with all the sand flying around.
+The sights, however, are well worth the trouble.

   {% include image.html url="20160717-171831.jpg" description="The crevices of the Upper Antelope Canyon" %}
   {% include image.html url="20160717-174518.jpg" description="The crevices of the Upper Antelope Canyon" %}